 May I make special arrangements for receiving my diploma?

-You may request in person or by phone that the Records Unit, Office of the Registrar hold your diploma for pick-up by you or a designee, or be mailed to an alternative address by the last day of term you are graduating in.
+You may request by email at firstname.lastname@example.org that the Records Unit, Office of the Registrar hold your diploma until an alternative address known.
+Currently at this time the pickup option is not available.

 May I request that my name appear on my diploma with special characters (accent marks)?